President & CEO

-With 20 years of experience in the classical music industry, Scott Reed has developed an exceptional leadership profile founded on executive non-profit business management, significant fundraising success and extensive experience in arts education and administration.
+With 20 years of experience in the classical music industry, Scott Reed has developed an exceptional leadership profile founded on executive non-profit business management, significant fundraising success, and extensive experience in arts education and administration.
 Mr. Reed was named President and CEO of the Music Academy of the West in 2010 after serving as Vice President for Institutional Advancement.

-Mr. Reed has managed a net favorable operating budget at the Music Academy for seven consecutive years.
-During this time the budget has increased 75%, reflecting a number of new programmatic achievements.
+Since Scott Reed’s time as President, Academy applications have increased 34% and performance attendance has increased 38%.
+Mr. Reed has managed a net favorable operating budget at the Music Academy for ten consecutive years.
+During this time the budget has increased 82%, reflecting a number of new programmatic achievements.
 Mr. Reed has overseen major capital campaigns and projects extending $50M.
 The Music Academy received “All-Steinway” status in May 2017.

 Prior to his tenure at the Music Academy, Mr. Reed worked for the San Francisco Opera as Associate Director of Development.
 In this position, Mr. Reed managed a staff of twenty, led the opera’s nationally renowned Bravo!
 Club, and implemented strategies to leverage high capacity donors, fundraising campaigns and organizational relationships.
 While in San Francisco, Mr. Reed was also a consultant for St. Luke’s Hospital Foundation where he facilitated executive board training and fundraising.

 Mr. Reed currently serves on the Board of Kids Helping Kids and as a National Advisor to the Rocky Ridge Music Festival.
 Additionally, he has participated in panels for the Association of Fundraising Professionals, UC Santa Barbara Career Services, and Leadership Santa Barbara.
 This past fall, Mr. Reed taught a seminar on Becoming an Impactful Board Member for Santa Barbara City College CLL.
-In May 2017 Reed was named “Distinguished Leader of the Year” by Leadership Santa Barbara.

-Mr. Reed earned his Bachelor of Music degree in Vocal Performance at the University of California, Santa Barbara.
+Scott Reed earned his Bachelor of Music degree in Vocal Performance at the University of California, Santa Barbara.
 He was a Music Affiliate scholarship recipient and swam on the UCSB NCAA Division I swim team.
+In May 2017 Mr. Reed was named “Distinguished Leader of the Year” by Leadership Santa Barbara.